 According to experts, strength training should not be carried out on the same muscle group for 2 consecutive days.

 Getting enough sleep is also important for the process of muscle growth.
-Research suggests that sleep debt decreases protein synthesis, contributes to the loss of muscle mass, and reduces muscle recovery.

 Eating a balanced and healthful diet is key to staying fit.
 When it comes to building muscle, protein intake is especially important.